mhadidg/software-architecture-books/README.md

-    # Awesome Software Architecture Books
+# Software Architecture Books

-A curated list of books on, or relevant to, Software Architecture.
+A comprehensive list of books on Software Architecture.

 People in the software industry have long argued about a definition of architecture.
 Ralph Johnson famously defined software architecture as "the important stuff (whatever that is)."
 I, subjectively, followed his definition while